itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.16.2 =
-This release updates the translation files.
+This release updates the German and Spanish translation.